• Skip to primary navigation

 Beat the heat with this delicious, hydrating cucumber watermelon smoothie!

-Picture this: It’s a hot day outside and you’ve just come in from a tough run.
+Picture this: It’s a hot day outside and you’ve just come in from a run.
 You’re thirsty and want to replenish some of those fluid losses.
 All the sudden, a handsome butler walks out holding this watermelon cucumber smoothie.

-OK, maybe the handsome butler is a bit of stretch. 😉 But you can whip this up for yourself after a run in just a few short minutes, and it is such a refreshing way to hydrate.
+OK, maybe the handsome butler is a bit of stretch. 😉 But you can whip this up for yourself after a run in just a few short minutes, and it is such a refreshing way to rehydrate.

 It is also ridiculously easy to make.
 Seriously, you only need three ingredients: watermelon, cucumber, and lime (plus a little water).